icatalud/dart-sdk-wiki-2/Building-Dart-SDK-for-Raspberry-Pi-1.md

 # Introduction

 These are instructions for building and running the Dart standalone VM for an ARMv6 Raspberry Pi 1 device running the Raspbian distribution of Linux.
+For the Raspberry Pi 2 and 3, there should normally be no need to build your own Dart SDK.
+Instead please try the pre-built Linux ARMv7 (Pi 2) and ARMv8 (Pi 3) builds distributed on www.dartlang.org [here](https://www.dartlang.org/install/archive).

 ## Building